lucvanbraekel/icy-meta/README.md

 ## Usage

 Run the script with a stream URL to extract ICY metadata (e.g., song titles) from an Icecast or SHOUTcast stream.
-The script outputs metadata to standard output (stdout) and supports both single-run and continuous polling modes, with an option to limit the duration of continuous mode.
+The script outputs metadata to standard output (stdout) with timestamps in the format `YYYY-MM-DD HH:MM:SS`.
+It supports both single-run and continuous polling modes, with an option to limit the duration of continuous mode.

 ### Command-Line Syntax